 Don’t pulse too much as it will break down the chips and possibly even cause them to melt from the machine’s heat.

-- Shape the no bake peanut butter bars: First, prepare an 8×8-inch baking dish with parchment paper.
+Shape the no bake peanut butter bars: First, prepare an 8×8-inch baking dish with parchment paper.
 Ensure the paper overlaps the dish’s edges, so it’ll be easy to lift out of the container later.
-Then transfer the peanut butter dough to the dish and spread/flatten it well with hands and then spatula.
-Make sure to press on it so bars stick!

-- Decorate and chill: In a small saucepan, add chocolate chips and coconut oil; melt over low heat, whisking constantly.
+Decorate and chill: In a small saucepan, add chocolate chips and coconut oil; melt over low heat, whisking constantly.
 Pour over dough all around and tilt pan to help melted chocolate coat bars evenly.
-Then refrigerate the peanut butter oatmeal bars for at least 2 hours or freeze for around 30 minutes.

 How to Make Ahead, Store and Freeze

-Make Ahead: As these bars require several hours of chilling, you can prepare them the night before to chill in the refrigerator overnight before slicing.
+Make ahead: As these no bake peanut butter oatmeal bars require several hours of chilling, you can prepare them the night before to chill in the refrigerator overnight before slicing.

-Can I freeze no bake peanut butter bars?
-These no bake chocolate peanut butter bars are super freezer friendly.
+Can I freeze the bars?
+These no bake peanut butter bars are super freezer friendly.
 Lay the bars in a single layer on a tray until frozen and then transfer to a freezer-safe container or bag.
-You can optionally individually wrap them to freeze, too.
+You can optionally individually wrap them to freeze too.

 FAQs